NetCredit Installment Loans

 The main difference between an installment loan and a short-term or payday loan is that an installment loan is typically for a larger amount of money and you typically repay it over a longer amount of time than a short-term loan.

 Financial situations can change and you may need more flexibility when borrowing money.
-That’s why personal loan customers in select states may be eligible for one or two refinance options.
-If eligible, customers may choose to borrow more money or lower their payments.
+That’s why personal loan customers in select states may be eligible to refinance.
+If eligible, customers may choose to borrow more money.

 Eligible customers in the following states may be able to refinance: Alabama, California, Delaware, Georgia, Idaho, Illinois, Louisiana, Missouri, New Mexico, North Dakota, South Carolina, South Dakota, Utah and Wisconsin.